surfingoldelephant/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Data_Files.md

 localized output.

 The data in the file isn't limited to hashtables.
-It can be in any format supported by the PowerShell syntax, such as `DATA` sections.
+It can be in any format supported by the PowerShell syntax, such as `data` sections.

 For more information, see [about_Data_Sections][01].